 However, the right option for your business will depend entirely on the type of assets you need to track and the budget you have available.

-Firstly, you should determine what assets you want to monitor with GPS tracking, as company assets can take many different forms.
+Firstly, you should determine what assets you want to monitor, as company assets can take many different forms.
 For example, a company in the healthcare industry may want to track important patient documents and medical waste.

 Other forms of assets could include a vehicle fleet, IT assets, mobile devices, machinery, equipment, employees or sensitive data.